david-fong/okiidoku/writings/journal/cpp-dependencies.md

 - There's also the fact that FetchContent isn't super easy to share between multiple projects.
 You can set SOURCE_DIR to be a common directory, such as an `external` directory, but somewhat disappointingly, if you remove the build directory and reconfigure, CMake will try to clone again even though the clone is still there in the `external` directory untouched/unchanged.
   - [link to CMake discourse thread](https://discourse.cmake.org/t/share-fetchcontent-between-projects/4537/2)
+  - As a workaround, I've just set `FETCHCONTENT_UPDATES_DISCONNECTED` specifically for range-v3 so that it doesn't check for updates. it only does any networking (to clone) if the clone isn't there yet.